What Is the Best Format for External Hard Drive on Mac (Sequoia)?

 Mac OS Extended (HFS+) is the default format for older Mac versions.

-In 2017, APFS replaces HFS+ as the default file system for newer Macs.
+In 2017, APFS replaced HFS+ as the default file system for newer Macs.
 APFS vs Mac OS Extended, APFS offers more advanced features like snapshots, strong encryption, space sharing, fast directory sizing, and enhanced file system basics.

 The disadvantage of this format is it is not compatible with Windows.